 How to troubleshoot high CPU utilization issue in SQL Server?

 So you have received a high CPU utilization alert from your monitoring system and wondering what to do next.
-If yes, then this blog post may be helpful for you.
+If yes, then this blog post might be helpful for you.

 You can follow the below steps to isolate the problem and mitigate it.

-- If SQL Server process is taking high CPU bandwidth, we can further segregate them using the below mentioned perfmon counters.
+If the SQL Server process is taking high CPU bandwidth, we can further segregate them using the below-mentioned perfmon counters.

 % Processor Time